cozy/cozy-stack/docs/jobs.md

 The `@at` trigger takes a ISO-8601 formatted string indicating a UTC time in the future.
 The date is of this form: `YYYY-MM-DDTHH:mm:ss.sssZ`

+:warning: Be aware that the `@at` trigger is removed from the doctype after it has created the associated job.

 Examples

 ```